 At Overstone Combined School we pride ourselves on the behaviour of the children.
 When children behave well they are happy and more able to learn.
-At Overstone Combined School we promote and praise good behaviour, whilst disciplining children when necessary.
+We promote and praise good behaviour, whilst disciplining children when necessary.

 The expectations of behaviour apply to all aspects of school life - including on educational and residential trips.